Terminal Value: Gordon Growth vs Exit Multiple Method

 Choosing the appropriate perpetual growth rate is the most critical assumption in the Gordon Growth Model.
 This rate must be sustainable forever, which places significant constraints on what values are reasonable.

-• Cannot exceed long-term GDP growth: No company can grow faster than the overall economy indefinitely.
+The growth rate has several important constraints.
+First, it cannot exceed long-term GDP growth because no company can grow faster than the overall economy indefinitely.
 For U.S. companies, this typically means growth rates of 2% to 3% at most.
+Second, the rate should reflect inflation at minimum since a business maintaining real purchasing power should grow at least at the rate of inflation, suggesting a floor around 2%.

 Sensitivity to Assumptions